 About Ha Long Bay & why is it famous?

-Ha Long translates as ‘descending dragon’.
-The legend tells of a dragon who was defending the Vietnamese from invasion, using fire, emeralds, and jade.
-The jewels landed in the ocean to form the limestone karsts and islands, which then prevented invaders ships from coming any further.
-The story of Ha Long bay adds even more magic to an already surreal landscape.
+Ha Long translates to ‘descending dragon’.
+The legend tells of a dragon who was defending the Vietnamese from invasion using fire, emeralds, and jade.
+These jewels landed in the ocean to form the limestone karsts and islands, which then prevented invaders’ ships from coming any further.
+The story of Ha Long Bay adds even more magic to an already surreal landscape.
 One which has existed for 500 million years!